Contact information

 Professor of Paediatric Gastroenterology

 The gastrointestinal immune system has evolved to counteract the invasion of pathogens.
 To allow a strong inflammatory immune response during infection but avoid tissue damage there is a need for effective immune regulation.
-Defects in immune regulation lead to immunopathology such as inflammatory bowel disease or celiac disease.
+Defects in immune regulation lead to immunopathology such as inflammatory bowel disease or environmental enteropathy or celiac disease.

-About one-fifth of all patients with IBD present with initial symptoms during childhood and adolescents.
-In particular in the very young children patients, an underlying immunodeficiency may cause IBD-like symptoms.
-The analysis of immune deviation in children with IBD and IBD-like symptoms may contribute to the understanding of the complex puzzle of molecular mechanisms involved in IBD.
+About one-fifth of all patients with inflammatory bowel disease present with initial symptoms during childhood and adolescents.
+In particular in the very young children patients, an underlying immunodeficiency may cause Iinflammatory bowel disease-like symptoms.
+The analysis of immune deviation in children with inflammatory bowel disease does contribute to the understanding of the complex puzzle of molecular mechanisms involved in IBD.

 Recent publications